dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/1/kata/README.md

 ### 4. Use the template to inject new UI elements in our DOM
-Now that we have created our UI fragment we need to add a script block to our document in order to fetch the template element via the browsers querySelector API which will yield a result that expose the "template DOM" via a `content` property which we can manipulate to load and configure elements nested within the template.
+Now that we have created our UI fragment we need to add a script block to our document in order to fetch the template element via the browsers querySelector API which will yield a result that expose the "template DOM" via a `content` property that we can manipulate to load and configure elements nested within the template.
 E.g. set the source of our image to `does-not-exist.png` and the comment to `lorum ipsum`.

-Once the template node has been data-bound (populated) we can proceed to using the importNode API to inject a copy of itself into the "document DOM".
+Once the template node has been data-bound (populated) we can proceed to using the importNode API to inject (clone) a copy of it into the "document DOM".

 ```
 <html>